Lumbendil/lumbendil.github.io/source/_posts/2013-10-16-symfony-basics-events.markdown

 ### Using the EventDispatcher component

 So, if the reasoning behind why you should use event dispatching convinced you, let's see how this is used.
-TODO: GITHUB REPO
+All the code used here is available in my [event dispatcher example github repository](https://github.com/Lumbendil/EventDispatcherExample).

 What we will do is a fake mailer, which will be given a list of users and send each of them a text.
 Instead of sending emails, we'll print the email which would be sent through the screen.